coderman17/typed-arrays/README.md

 $stringToIntArray->setItem('1', 1);

 /*
-Fatal error: Uncaught Exception: PHP will silently cast the key '1' to an integer, violating the key type of string */
+Fatal error: Uncaught Exception: PHP will silently cast the key '1' to an integer, an exception was thrown instead */
 ```
-The IntToClassArray and StringToClassArray are abstract, and require a simple class extending them to specify your desired object type,
+The IntToClassArray and StringToClassArray classes are abstract, and require a simple class extending them to specify your desired object type,
 as in ['IntToBlogPostArray'](https://github.com/coderman17/typed-arrays/blob/master/src/Demo/IntToBlogPostArray.php).
-Just like you can with the scalar type arrays, you can use your extending class as a type declaration in your methods:
+Just like you can with the scalar typed arrays, you can use your extending class as a type declaration in your methods:
 ```
 function show_blog_posts_content(IntToBlogPostArray $intToBlogPostArray): void
 ```
-You can see a working labelled example of this in ['demo.php'](https://github.com/coderman17/typed-arrays/blob/master/demo.php).
+You can see a working labelled example of this and other features here: ['demo.php'](https://github.com/coderman17/typed-arrays/blob/master/demo.php).

 #### Classes:
 - IntToIntArray